graygunter/fee-onboarding/_sections/educate.md

 [https://www.codecademy.com/learn/javascript](https://www.codecademy.com/learn/javascript)

-* Complete Units 1, 2, 3, 5 and 6
+* See how far you get!
+Don't get bogged down with any one section.
+Try to grasp the concepts more so than just getting the code to work.
-* _Do not worry about any sections requiring a "Pro" account_
+* _Do not worry about any content requiring a "Pro" account_

 #### Optional